|HOROSCOPE FOR THE NEW AGE|

 These 5 rising planets probably helped him beat Barry Goldwater in 1964, who had a somewhat higher score.
 Tentatively you could give LBJ at least 10 extra points for these 5 rising planets; more than enough to beat Goldwater's score.
 Bill Clinton, who had 4 planets rising (Jupiter, Mars, Neptune and Venus) and is called a "gifted politician," is another famous example.
 These two guys had the most planets rising of any major candidates in history, along with the iconic Abraham Lincoln (4 planets rising).
 Jupiter rising also no doubt helped Teddy Roosevelt beat his lesser-known but higher-scoring opponent in 1904.
 But you'd have to give Walter Mondale about 30 extra points just for his Jupiter rising to make up for his much-poorer score than Ronald Reagan's, and Hillary Clinton would have needed at least 15 more points from Jupiter rising to beat Donald Trump's score.

-In the charts of the two candidates who did the best, both winning big in spite of having lower scores than their opponents, Jupiter was apparently in close conjunction to the rising degree.
+In the charts of the two candidates who did the best, both winning big (although only once) in spite of having lower scores than their opponents, Jupiter was apparently in close conjunction to the rising degree.
 These were Lyndon Johnson and Theodore Roosevelt.
 By contrast, Walter Mondale's Jupiter is well below the horizon.
 Other candidates with Jupiter rising are in between these indications.
 Hillary's birth time is also in question, so her Jupiter rising is uncertain.
 How closely Jupiter is aligned with the Ascendant thus seems a factor in how much of an advantage it is.
 Note that astrologers consider conjunctions to the Ascendant to be important aspects in their own right.

 U = The visionary charisma of Uranus rising may have helped presidents Monroe, W H Harrison and Taft get elected over their opponents.
 Uranus rising helped FDR get elected to 4 terms, but didn't help the great orator William Jennings Bryan get elected; he lost 3 times.
 Legend has it that the "champions of democracy" Thomas Jefferson and Andrew Jackson had Uranus rising too, but this seems to be mere speculation.